Zernez/DPS_LeaderElection_K8s/README.md

 For stop running containers and kubernetes system:

-`kubectl delete deployment leader-election-python --grace-period=5`
+`$kubectl delete deployment leader-election-python --grace-period=5`

 --For developing the message we can use Flask-SocketIO as message exchanger using the same Flask library or using sockets or classic Flask server with JSON as message: